Funding Opportunities

 USDOT-Funded Research Grants

-The NCST issues its RFP for USDOT-funded research projects, white papers, translational projects, and seed grants typically in February of each year, and the RFP is generally open for approximately one month.
-Awards are usually announced in July, with awarded projects expected to start with the Fall quarter/semester, generally with one-year project terms.
-Individual awards range from $30,000 to $140,000 in total costs, and vary by campus and grant type.
-Priority is given to proposals with a national scope within the NCST research areas of Vehicle Technology, Infrastructure Provision, and Travel Demand.
+The NCST issues an RFP for USDOT-funded research projects, white papers, translational projects, and seed grants, typically in February or March, and the RFP is open for approximately one month.
+Individual awards range from $30,000 to $140,000 in total costs (per year), and vary by campus and grant type.

 Requests for Proposals